tranthuyquynh122-cyber/Purchasing-Dashboard/README.md

-# 📊 Procurement Performance Dashboard – Purchasing Analysis with Power BI
+# 📊 How Efficient Is Our Procurement Process? – Procurement Performance Analysis | Power BI

 **Business Question:**
 How can a company monitor purchasing activities, control total cost, and evaluate vendor performance to improve operational efficiency?